loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/README.md

 Moreover, its residue E^2=∑|V-theta*M|^2=32.3812 is large.
 Therefore, we need to choose B-Spline.
 However, the calculation of B-Spline in high order might be complex.

 ### Display of distances and angles between robot and QR codes
-In this part, input of problem is a trajectory.
-We should display of distances and angles between robot and QR codes by using the function of distance and the difference between 2 angles.
+In this part, input of problem are some crossing points.We would like to get a trajectory passing through all points by using the function of distance and the difference between 2 angles.

 ## Disclusion
 To solve the localization and mapping problem for square markers in 2 dimensions.
 Rafael's group came up with a method[1].They first created a closed loop using translation errors and rotation errors.
 So they got a pose chart.
 Finally, they minimized reprojection errors.